 Position 17° 45' N ,64° 42' W.

 If arriving outside local working hours, report your arrival leaving a brief message with boat name, registration number, date and time of arrival and a return telephone number.

-Green Cay Marina, on the NE coast, offers the best amenities but is farther out of town.
-Dinghies may be docked in front of Styxx Restaurant; St. Croix Marine also has a dinghy dock, from which one can walk to the Customs Office at the commercial dock.
+Dinghies may be docked in front of Styxx Restaurant.
+St. Croix Marine also has a dinghy dock, which is walking distance to the Customs Office at the commercial dock.

 There are restrictions on both travelling through, and anchoring around St Croix.
 Contact the National Parks Service for more information.

 Moorings have been laid by the Reef Ecology Foundation (easy-to-see blue striped buoys) in the following locations:- Long Reef, Salt River, Cane Bay, Davis Bay and Annaly Bay.
 Their use is free but restricted to boats under 60' long.